jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

   - ens1f3 disconnected

-We only have 4 available NICs, but we can use SRIOV and VFS to split this cards into multiple network interface.
-Each virtual network interface is assigned with a number of VFS.
-And each one exposed to be used by PODs with a network attached.
+We only have 4 available NICs, but we can use SRIOV and VFS to split these cards into multiple network interfaces.
+These VFs are exposed to be used by PODs with a network attached.

-With all these devices we could create different network devices and networks.
-Following, we show an example to get some VFs from ens4f0/ens4f1 and creating two networks.
-This will be used later in the example 'Playing with DPDK'.
+Following, we show an example to get some VFs from ens4f0/ens4f1 and create two networks.
+These will be the interfaces and networks used in our testing example.

 ```yaml
 ---